nclients/orientalteahouse-ca/website/pages/index.md

   - type: "textBlock"
     id: "about-us"
     bgImg: ""
-    bgColor: ""
+    bgColor: "#f4f4f4"
     bgOpacity: "" # 0~1
     title:
       - "About Us"
     titleColor: "#000000"
     description:
       - "Welcome to Oriental Tea House!
 One of the best places for authentic Chinese/ Cantonese cuisine in this area.
 You can find almost all the dim sum you want here!
 All dishes at Oriental Tea House are freshly prepared with premium ingredients at the lowest price.
 We also serve Gong Fu tea.
 Gong Fu tea is the Chinese tea ceremony, the Chinese way of drinking tea.
 To make tea the Gong Fu way, we need a proper tea set.
-These are generally small tea utensils, like a teapot, small tea cups, and more.
+These are generally small tea utensils, like a teapot, small tea cups, and more."

-"
     descriptionColor: ""

 # Gallery